Citation, DOI & article data

-Huntington disease (HD), also known as Huntington chorea, is one of the trinucleotide repeat disorders with an autosomal dominant neurodegenerative disease caused by a loss of GABAergic neurons of the basal ganglia, especially atrophy of the caudate nucleus and putamen.
-Huntington disease is clinically characterised by progressive unintentional choreoathetoid movements, subcortical type dementia, behavioural changes, and psychosis which starts in midlife.
+Huntington disease (HD), also known as Huntington chorea, is an autosomal dominant trinucleotide repeat neurodegenerative disease characterized by a loss of GABAergic neurons of the basal ganglia, especially atrophy of the caudate nucleus and putamen (dorsal striatum).
+Huntington disease is clinically characterized by progressive unintentional choreoathetoid movements, subcortical type dementia, behavioral changes, and psychosis which starts in midlife.

-On imaging, it is classically characterised by atrophy of the caudate nucleus with concomitant enlargement of the frontal horns of the lateral ventricles.
+On imaging, it is classically characterized by atrophy of the caudate nucleus with concomitant enlargement of the frontal horns of the lateral ventricles.

 Huntington disease has a prevalence of 5-10 per 100,000 and is typically diagnosed between 30 and 50 years of age 3.
 Incidence is equal in both genders, although there appears to be an effect depending on the gender of the parent from whom the defect was inherited: if inherited from the father, presentation is earlier.
 The cause for this effect is as yet uncertain 3.

-It is a autosomal dominant with complete penetrance and genetic anticipation (i.e. next generation will have more repeats of CAG and a more severe course of the disease or show symptoms earlier) particularly if the inherited mutated allele is paternal.
-The mutation responsible is on chromosome 4p16:3, and consists of a CAG trineucleotide repeat.
+The inheritance pattern of Huntington disease is autosomal dominant with complete penetrance and genetic anticipation (i.e. next generation will have more repeats of CAG and a more severe course of the disease or show symptoms earlier) particularly if the inherited mutated allele is paternal.
+The mutation responsible is on chromosome 4p16:3 and consists of a CAG trinucleotide repeat.
 The usual 10-30 copies are amplified to >36, and the greater the number of repeats the earlier the age of onset 3.

 Although all modalities capable of structural brain imaging will demonstrate morphological changes of Huntington disease, MRI has the greatest spatial and contrast resolution and is thus preferred.